AlexSiow/GettingAndCleaningData/CodeBook.md

 The `test/subject_test.txt` contains the subjects in the test set.
 The `test/X_test.txt` is the features data in the test set.
 The `test/y_test.txt` contains the corresponding activities performed by the subjects in the test set.
 These files will be used in this project.

+Each variable forms a column.
+Each observation forms a row.
+Each type of observational unit forms a table.

 ## The Tidy Data Set

 The following describes the variables in the final Tidy Data Set.